MingchenZhang/pipie/README.md

 \
 Features:
-1. UDP based NAT traversal
+1. UDP based NAT traversal.
-2. Relayed connection, in case NAT traversal is not possible\
+2. Relayed connection, in case NAT traversal is not possible. \
    Use syncthing relay infrastructure.
 Special thank to syncthing project.
-3. Encrypted\
-   (propably don't need to be mentioned, it would be strange if it is not encrypted)\
+3. Encrypted (no server trust is given)
+4. Protocol is designed to have minimum burden on server side. \
-   (also, no server trust is given)
+   Don't worry, no server trust is assumed in the protocol. \
+   You can also run a server you self.
-4. In alpha.
-Please don't panic() if you see issues.
+5. In alpha.
+Please don't panic() if you see issue.
 Would you kindly report it?

 Server side code is simple, but too messy for public view.
 Will clean it up and release it later.